 I decided to take my Man cap shopping.
 My Man has this favourite cap.
 He’s had it for years.
 It’s done the rounds.
 Camping, hiking, touring.
 It’s gone to soccer when my sons were little.
 I think that’s when he bought it, as my 7-year-old’s coach!
 (He’s now 22).
 It’s pretty mangy, and I felt it was time for a new one.
 It’s not his only cap – we bought a new one in Canada last year when we were there for a wedding.
 But this one is his favourite.

 The problem is, his head is big!
 I mean the circumference of his head is 62cm.
-Dr. Google tells me the size of an average man’s head is 53-58cm.
+Dr Google tells me the size of an average man’s head is 53-58cm.
 This means my Man’s head is 4cm bigger than the largest average!
 You know where this is heading right?
 We cannot find him a cap!
-Everyone of the ones we pick up say ‘one size fits all’.
+Every one of the ones we pick up says “one size fits all”.
 And of course, that’s fine if you are average.
-But, we’ve already established, my Man is NOT Mr. average!
+But, we’ve already established, that my Man is NOT Mr. average!

 One size does not fit all

 What becomes very clear – in hats and caps, one size does NOT fit all.
 But this set me thinking, that it is the same in education – one size does not fit all there either.
 As teachers, we must learn to individualise the curriculum to meet the diverse learning needs of our students.
 One term we use to describe this process is to differentiate the classroom curriculum, the process of adapting our classroom work to individual differences.